ngs-docs/2018-ggg-rstudio-bioinformatics-ws/visualizing-blast-scores-with-RStudio.md

 other approaches where we might be trying to do statistical analysis to confirm a hypothesis.

-Typically with small sample sizes (n < 5) it is hard to do confirmatory data analysis or hypothesis testing, so a lot of NGS work is done for *hypothesis generation* and then confirmed via additional experimental work.
+Typically with small replicate sizes (n < 5) it is hard to do confirmatory data analysis or hypothesis testing, so a lot of NGS work is done for *hypothesis generation* and then confirmed via additional experimental work.